My personal story

 Maximizing human potential in ‘high-performance industries’

-Hi, my name is Koos Meijer and I am the founder of Somnoblue and KM Human Factors Engineering.
-In the video above I explain why I became motivated to help others in reaching their full potential.
+My name is Koos Meijer, and I am the founder of KM Human Factors Engineering and Somnoblue.
+In the video above, I explain why I became motivated to help others in reaching their full potential.
 I apply scientific knowledge about the brain, sleep, the biological clock, and light therapy to find suitable optimization solutions for various ‘high-performance’ teams and organizations.
 In recent years I’ve provided workshops and training in industries such as the military, law, consultancy, top sports, healthcare, and the offshore industry.

-I founded Somnoblue to help people to sleep better by focussing on the power of darkness.
-Somnoblue provides special blue light filtering sleep glasses that have to be worn about one hour before bedtime.
-The use of the glasses allows melatonin ‘the night hormone’ to be secreted naturally and more effectively.
+I founded Somnoblue to help people to sleep better by focusing on the power of darkness.
+Somnoblue provides special blue light-filtering sleep glasses that have to be worn about one hour before bedtime.
+The use of the glasses allows melatonin, ‘the night hormone’ to be secreted naturally and more effectively.
 Consistent use of the glasses can help to fall into a deep sleep more quickly.

 I have a passion for teaching and providing training.
-This passion grew during my study Psychology at Leiden University.
+This passion grew during my study of Psychology at Leiden University.
 There I’ve provided lectures in seven different bachelor courses.
 I have a Bachelor’s degree in Psychology and Civil Engineering, I also have a Master’s degree in Applied Cognitive Psychology.
 Furthermore, I hold all the required offshore training certificates.

 Are you interested in a potential collaboration?
-Please give me a call or send me an email.
+Please give me a call or email me.